This series of environmental art pieces brings the vastness and beauty of the outdoors indoors.

 construction has been taking place over the last two weeks.

 The panorama itself is printed on 8 panels each 7 feet high and 4 feet wide which will are arranged in a circle surrounded by a curtain of lights.
 Outermost hangs a ring of sheer fabric which diffuses the lights and creates an appearance of clouds.
-This wall of light, about 34 feet in circumference acts as magnet, attracting the viewer to its glowing mystery.
+This wall of light, about 34 feet in circumference acts as a magnet, attracting the viewer to its glowing mystery.
 The onlooker will have to part the sheer curtains, pass through the wall of lights to enter the inner sanctum where they will be surrounded by

-The viewer will not only have symbolically entered a sacred space, but will have scaled the mountains to be contained within them.
+The viewer will not only have symbolically entered a sacred space but will have scaled the mountains to be contained within them.
 The wall of light which surrounds this temple of nature also represents Norway’s endless summer nights, the light that does not fade, the nights which dreams forgot.
 It is an artwork which appeals to many of the senses – the visual, through the images and the light, the tactile by the brushing aside of the fabric and the parting of the canvas, and also the auditory, as

 sounds of mountain brooks, wind, music and poetry are played in a loop inside the circle.
 Attached to the bottom of the panorama panels will be small bells, which when moved by passing air currents, or by someone coming or leaving the circle, will chime like the bells of the sheep roaming the mountain meadows.

-Liliane Blom envision this as a part of an educational traveling art show, with different circles – depicting a mountain scene, a seaside scene, a forest and a desert scene for example.
-These could be put up in schools, particularly in urban under-privileged areas, where some children may never have had an outdoor experience, never have felt and been overwhelmed by the rugged beauty of our world.
+Liliane Blom envisions this as a part of an educational traveling art show, with different circles – depicting a mountain scene, a seaside scene, a forest and a desert scene for example.
+These could be put up in schools, particularly in urban underprivileged areas, where some children may never have had an outdoor experience, never have felt and been overwhelmed by the rugged beauty of our world.
 Having not experienced the solace nature can bring they do not have a stake in preserving it.